Last Updated on January 1, 2023

 - Thin casing

-5. Panaracer Fire
+7. Panaracer Fire

-The Panaracer Fire is an exemption, though, because this can be used on the trails and the roads.
+Panaracer is another top brand in the MTB tire industry.
+They develop different tires for the road bike industry.
+The Panaracer Fire is an exemption, though, because this can be used on the trails as well.
 It comes with its exclusive Panaracer rubber compound designed for maximum grip.

 But these are fast-rolling because of the small separate knobs found on the tread.
-They also come in 26-inch diameter sizes, making them very nimble and playful.
+They also come in 26-inch diameter sizes, making them very agile and playful.
 The width is 2.1 inches as well, making this perfect for trails and paved roads.

 Pros